Kruthikmanubolu/Airline-Reservation-System/README.md

 o upon failure, redirect to exception processing (retry, forgot password or register)

-• **Upon clicking the Booking Management Button**
+• **Booking Management**

-o display the list of bookings where travel is not yet completed - (time and date constraint is not updated yet)
+o display the list of bookings where travel is not yet completed - (Time and date constraints are still in progress)

-o select the booking for which seat selection and boarding pass should be done
+o select the booking

 o if the booking is not listed, allow the user to enter the PNR and last name for pulling up the booking

 and linking it to the login id

-• **Upon clicking the check-in button**
+• **Check-IN**

 o Show the layout of the seating arrangement in the plane